hemilabs/heminetwork/CONTRIBUTING.md

 ### Release cycle

-We aim to create minor releases approximately monthly, and patch releases as needed for bug fixes.
+We aim to create minor releases regularly, and patch releases as needed for bug fixes.

 ### Release preparation